BramSrna/Swarm/README.md

 * Emergent behaviour
 * Self replication + improvement

-## Milestones
+## Iterations
-### Milestone 1 (Centralized task distribution)
+### Iteration 1 (Collaboration on tasks, Task Optimization)
 1. Swarm manager receives tasks
 2. Swarm manager creates execution groups of bots to executes tasks and distributes the tasks to the bots
-3. Bots in execution group connect together and execute the task
+3. Bots in execution group connect together, execute, and optimize the task
 4. On task completion, the bots disconnect from each other

-### Milestone 2 (Decentralized version of milestone 1)
-1. Swarm manager receives tasks
-2. Swarm manager distributes tasks to all bots
-3. Bots form and tear down groups as needed

-Augmented reality enabled devices connected in a swarm
+### Iteration 2 (Emergent behaviour, Self replication + improvement)
+1. Execution group can create new tasks while executing a task bundle

+### Iteration 3 (Self replication + improvement)
+1. Task framework built up in previous iterations

+### Potential Areas For Future Growth
 ![image](https://user-images.githubusercontent.com/32938492/215887088-2bfbe084-559f-4390-ad02-17658bb54129.png)

-To log on test run:
--o log_cli=true --log-cli-level=DEBUG